 [Regulation 7A inserted in Gazette 7 Jun 2002 p.
 2724.]

 7B.
-Assessment of floor area
+Floor area, calculation of

-To calculate the floor area of a public building for the purposes of regulation 7 and the definition of “large licensed premises” —
+To calculate the floor area of a public building for the purposes of regulation 7 and the definition of large licensed premises —

-(a) measurements shall be taken within the finished surfaces of the internal walls of the public building;
+(a) measurements shall be taken within the finished surfaces of the internal walls of the public building; and